jacobjaeger/jcbsbot/README.md

 # jcbsbot
 ## About
+### ATTENTION: This Version of the Bot is deprecated!
+The new version is no longer open source!
+It will soon be hosted 24/7!
 This Bot is a little project by me (jcb#1317).
 It is a highly costumizable Discord Bot.
 You can easily add your own commands.
 ## Setup
 ### Dependencies